nerabits/Surge-Manual/rule/ruleset.md

 ## External Ruleset

-Ruleset from an URL or a local file.
+Ruleset from a URL or a local file.
 The ruleset file should be a text file.
 Each line contains a rule declaration without the policy.

 Example: